top of page

 Sabah See: Conquering Mount Kinabalu in Malaysian Borneo

-Although the trip up Mount Kinabalu, Sabah, Malaysian Borneo (East Malaysia), was done in September 2008, the sequence of events did not change much, so I am re-sharing the trip for interested travellers to know what to expect from a 2D1N climb package.
+Although my trip up Mount Kinabalu, in Sabah of Malaysian Borneo (East Malaysia), was done in September 2008, the sequence of events did not change much, so I am sharing the details of the climb for interested travellers to know what to expect from a 2D1N climb package up the tallest mountain in Southeast Asia.

 1. A hike up Mount Kinabalu (or Gunong Kinabalu) must have a climb permit, at least one night stay on the mountain and accompanied by a registered mountain guide.
 You will not be allowed to get on the mountain without all 3 of them.

-2. Make plans for the climb at least 3-6 months in advance if you are planning to go during a peak season.
-Only 135 climb permits will be issued by Sabah Parks per day (limited by the accommodations in the mountain base camp and also for safety).
+2. Make plans for the climb at least 6 months in advance if you are planning to go during a peak season.
+Only 135 climb permits will be issued by Sabah Parks per day — limited by sleeping amenities in the mountain base camp and also for safety.

-3. Start training for the mountain-climb (mainly hiking up on steps) for at least 6 months if you are a beginner.
-Experienced or seasoned climbers will say Mount Kinabalu is "easy" but not so to those who do not hike or exercise regularly.
+3. Train for the mountain-climb (mostly hiking up on steps) for at least 6 months if you are a beginner.
+Seasoned climbers will say Mount Kinabalu is "easy" but not so to those who do not hike or exercise regularly.
 A certain level of fitness is still required.

-4. Form a group of 4 people (optimal) to share the cost of a guide (RM230) and accommodations (have standard rooms with heaters and unheated dormitories).
-Or join a tour group to share with others, which is still cheaper than going up solo with a personal guide.
+4. Form a group of 4 people (optimal) to share the cost of a guide and accommodations (have standard rooms with heaters and unheated dormitories).
+Or join a licensed tour group to share with others, which will be cheaper than going up solo with a personal guide.

 6. The accommodations in Kinabalu Park are managed by Sutera Sanctuary Lodges (Facebook).
-Their website has not been working for months, so email them with details of your climbing plan: info@suterasanctuarylodges.com.my.
-Expect replies to be slow.
-Alternatively, join a tour group (3rd party) that can arrange everything for you — just pay a little more.
+Email info@suterasanctuarylodges.com.my with details of your climbing plan.
+Alternatively, join a licensed tour group (3rd party) that can arrange everything for you — but pay more.
+Make sure to check Sutera Sanctuary Lodges's Facebook for authorised tour operators.

-7. Mesilau Trail is closed indefinitely after damages caused by the earthquake and flooding in the region that washed away the access bridge and roads.
+7. Mesilau Trail is closed indefinitely after damages caused by an earthquake and flooding in the region that washed away the access bridge and roads.

 Day 1: Getting to Kinabalu Park

-After arriving at Kinabalu Park, the headquarter of Mount Kinabalu National Park, we settled all administrative matters at the Park Office just near the entrance.
-Then, we were shown to our reserved accommodation at the foot of the mountain, where we would rest for a night before the climb the next day.
-This would avoid a crazy rush-over from Kota Kinabalu early in the morning and trying to reach the park before 9am for the climb.
+After arriving at Kinabalu Park at the foot of Mount Kinabalu, the headquarter of Mount Kinabalu National Park, we settled all administrative matters at the Park Office near the entrance.
+Then, we were shown to our reserved accommodation, where we would rest for a night before the climb at 9am the next morning.
+Staying overnight would avoid a crazy rush-over from Kota Kinabalu early in the morning and trying to reach the park before 9am for the climb.
 Two hours lesser sleep would not be a good start for the climb too.

 The Rock Hostel was a double-storey wooden building with dormitories.
 We were assigned a room with 4 beds.
 Shared bathrooms were in the mid-section of the hostel.
-The air outside was clear when we entered the hostel but when we exited half an hour later at 2pm, the whole park was engulfed in mist — Kinabalu Park is 1,585m above sea level.
+The air outside was clear when we entered the hostel but exiting half an hour later at 2pm, the whole park was engulfed in mist — Kinabalu Park is 1,585m above sea level.

-We went to the canteen for late lunch (the meals on this day were not included in the package).
+We went to the canteen for late lunch — meals on this day were not included in the package.
 We had a long and relaxing meal until 3.30pm as there was not much to do.
 The mist had cleared a little when we exited the canteen, so we tried photographing the peak of Mount Kinabalu in the far distance.

 A wooden board nearby showed the results of the 21st Mount Kinabalu International Climbathon in 2007.
 The annual Climbathon was hailed as the "world's toughest mountain race", but amazingly, the participants could run to the peak of Mount Kinabalu and back in less than 4 hours.
 The 22nd Climbathon was held just a week before our arrival but the new board was not up yet.

 We went back to Rock Hostel for early showers, knowing that it would be much colder at night.
-After nightfall, the surrounding had turned foggy as we made our way to the Visitor Centre, where we were briefed on the details of the climb and on safety aspects — it was mandatory.
+After nightfall, the surrounding had turned foggy as we made our way to the Visitor Centre, where we were briefed on the details of the climb and on safety aspects — it was mandatory to attend.
 Then, we had dinner at a restaurant in the centre.

 List of essential items to carry up the mountain